RS9977/LanguageCorrector/README.md

 #### Corrector
 The current corrector uses the typo corrector which was used in the checker and also the state machine to suggest possible corrections.
 Corrections of the typo corrector are based on the most similar path through the state machine.
 In order to find a similar path we are first doing a DFS on the graph starting from the first token and storing all the possible paths.
 Then, based on the most similar path we decide whether we should change/delete/add a token and suggest a token with a similar role.
 The correction at this point is limited to the state machine complexity, but it will be improved for the next milestone.

+#### Learning Proceess and Database Updating
+In order to have a checker/corrector that is working properly it needs to process the crawled data.
+This processing cosists of different stages.
+The process for n-grams is to break compute the hash of each new phrase and add up the number of its occurecs.
+The other updates is the update for tokens.
+The tool needs so somehow learn what is the role of each word in a sentence.
+It can be given a to it directly which is happen when a crawled data from a dictionary is given to it, or it can happen just by giving the raw data.
+Giving the raw data can cause some mis proccessing since the tool will learn the token by itslef.
+That is why we have an option where the user can decide whether the role predicted for the token by the tool is valid or not through a GUI.

 ### Implemented Features
 - Provide real-time status and statistics ( e.g., what URL is being processed, rate of processing, size of storage, etc.) feedback for the crawler.
 [10%]